danilobecke/codemaze/README.md

 replacing *email@mail.com* with your email.

 From the response, search for `$userid=` and save your user ID.

+**NOTE:** as per Moss's suggestion: if you are having trouble registering, please try using Gmail to send the registration message.

 #### Edit the .env file